LAFS.910.RI.2.4Archived Standard

 What You Say: Language Context Matters:

-In this lesson students will analyze three texts (Amy Tan's "Mother Tongue," Richard Rodriguez's "Se Habla Espanol," and Zora Neale Hurston's "How it Feels to be Colored Me") looking at language, tone, and style.
-Students will be scaffolded through use of graphic organizers and a Socratic Seminar to culminate in an essay about tone.
+In this lesson students will read and analyze three texts: Amy Tan's "Mother Tongue," Richard Rodriguez's "Se Habla Espanol," and Zora Neale Hurston's "How it Feels to be Colored Me" looking at how the language in each expresses a specific tone and author’s style.
+Students will choose one of the three texts and write an analysis of how the author uses language to create tone and style.

 Type: Lesson Plan